jzuhone/pyxsim/doc/source/photon_lists/allsky.rst

   :ref:`solar-abund-tables`.
 * ``no_shifting`` (optional): If set to True, the photon energies will not be velocity Doppler shifted.
 Default False.
+* ``center_vector`` (optional): A vector defining what direction will be placed at the center of the lat/lon coordinate system.
+If not set, an arbitrary grid-aligned center_vector perpendicular to the normal is chosen.
 * ``save_los`` (optional): If ``True``, save the line-of-sight positions along the radial direction in units of kpc to the events list.
 Default: ``False``.
 * ``prng`` (optional): An integer seed, pseudo-random number generator,